pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

     }
 ```

-The tree described by this record type has two leaves:
+The tree we modeled with this record type has two leaves:

 + `debug.javascript.base64 : String`
 + `javascript.base64 : String`